 Your airline must offer you an alternative flight if yours is cancelled, even if it’s with another airline.
 Your compensation will vary depending on flight length and the length of the delay:

 - Up to 1,500km: if your replacement flight leaves early by an hour or more, you could claim €125.
 If the flight arrives more than two hours late, you could claim €250.

-- Between 1,500 and 3,500km or over 1,500km and between two EU states: if your replacement flight leaves more than an hour early or arrives two to three hours late, you could claim €200.
+- Between 1,500 and 3,500km or over 1,500km and between two EU states or the EU and UK: if your replacement flight leaves more than an hour early or arrives two to three hours late, you could claim €200.
 If it’s more than three hours late, you could claim €400.

 - Over 3,500km: if your replacement flight leaves an hour early or more, you could claim €300.
 If it arrives two to four hours late, you could claim €300, or if it’s more than four hours late, you could claim €600.

 You could also claim for alternative transport, a return flight to your departure destination, and a full refund.

 What are my rights if my flight is cancelled 7-14 days before travel?

 Your rights are similar to flights cancelled with less than a week’s notice.
 However, the delay times vary slightly with regards to compensation.